Kinto/kinto-attachment/README.rst

 The ``use_content_encoding`` option
 -----------------------------------

-If you want uploaded files to be Gzipped and automatically unzipped with S3 you can activate the Content-Encoding header:
+If you want uploaded files to be Gzipped and automatically unzipped on the client side when downloading with S3 you can activate the content encoding setting:

 .. code-block:: ini